Materials Acceleration Platform for Electrochemistry: a Platform for Autonomous Electrochemistry: Methods

 \subsection{Hardware}

-The MAP-E hardware is organized into four subsystems that enable automated, HT electrochemical experiments: (1) the electrochemical cell array, (2) gantry system, (3) liquid handling, and (4) the potentiostat.
-The electrochemical array consists of eight custom, independently addressable flat cells, constructed from a cylindrical polycarbonate body with two machined end caps (one cell is shown in Figure~\ref{figure:cell}).
-Each cell incorporates a platinum mesh counter electrode mounted within the rear end cap housing and a 1 cm$^2$ exposure window sealed with a Viton o-ring in the front end cap, defining a 25 mL electrolyte volume that meets the 0.2 mL/mm$^2$ minimum ratio recommended by ASTM G31\cite{ASTMG31}.
+The MAP-E hardware is organized into four subsystems that enable automated, HT electrochemical experiments: (1) the electrochemical cell array, (2) gantry system, (3) liquid handling, and (4) the multi-channel potentiostat.

-A pneumatic cylinder mounted on the front end cap secures the sample against the o-ring to ensure a consistent, leak-free seal.
-Samples are transferred from one of two sample racks, each accommodating 16 samples (60 mm × 20 mm × 3 mm) to the cells using a Cartesian gantry system built from a retrofitted 3D printer.
-This serves as the structural backbone of the platform, supporting the dosing pumps, mixing tank, electronics, and electrochemical cell array (Figure~\ref{figure:gantry}).
-The gantry system is also used to transfer the CH Instruments Ag/AgCl reference electrodes from their storage locations (1 mol/L KCl) into the cells.
+The electrochemical array consists of eight independent, custom flat cells, constructed from a cylindrical polycarbonate (PC) body with two machined PC end caps.
+Each cell contains a platinum mesh counter electrode (CE) in the rear end cap, while the front end cap has a 1 cm$^2$ hole sealed with a Viton o-ring.
+A pneumatic cylinder mounted on the front end cap, when triggered, secures a sample against the o-ring.
+This maintains a 25 mL electrolyte volume that meets the 0.2 mL/mm$^2$ minimum ratio recommended by ASTM G31\cite{ASTMG31}.
+When not in use, the CH Instruments Ag/AgCl (1 mol/L KCl) REs are stored in a tube mounted outside the cell, shown in \hyperref[figure:hardware]{Figure 4a}.

-Liquid handling is performed by a network of ten 25 mL Tricontinent CX6000 dosing pumps with multi-port valves, all connected to a central mixing tank that houses a pH meter and magnetic stir bar (Figure~\ref{figure:liquidHandling}).
-Eight of the pumps are dedicated to electrolyte delivery from the mixing tank and removal to waste for each of the cells, while the remaining two are used to fill the mixing tank with stock and cleaning solutions.
+A retrofitted 3D printer serves as the Cartesian gantry system and structural backbone for the platform, shown in \hyperref[figure:hardware]{Figure 4b}.
+The gantry's platform supports the two sample racks, each accommodating 16 samples (60 mm × 20 mm × 3 mm), and the electrochemical cell array.
+The gantry is responsible for transferring samples from the racks, as well as moving the REs from their storage tubes into the cells.

-A Bio-Logic VMP-3 multichannel potentiostat provides independent control of the eight cells.
-Electrical connections are routed through a custom-designed breakout box with gold-plated connectors, ensuring reliable contact and straightforward configuration.
-Together, these subsystems enable parallel, flexible electrochemical experimentation across conditions while maintaining the form factor, electrolyte volumes, and experimental fidelity of traditional cells.
+Liquid handling is performed by a network of ten 25 mL Tricontinent CX6000 dosing pumps with multi-port valves mounted on the gantry frame, shown in \hyperref[figure:hardware]{Figure 4c}, all connected to a central mixing tank under the gantry equipped with a pH meter and magnetic stir bar.
+Eight of these pumps are dedicated to delivering electrolyte from the mixing tank to the cells and removing used solution to waste, while the remaining two are used to fill the mixing tank with stock and cleaning solutions, the latter of which can be used to flush cells between experiments.